 The couple had enjoyed a reasonably comfortable lifestyle from a family income of around $200,000 per annum, which allowed them to maintain their property, buy furniture, provide their three young children with comfortable home life and enjoy regular holidays.

-The wife sought to maintain a lifestyle of a similar level, and claimed interim maintenance in the amount of $1,000 per week.
-This included the sum of $100 for savings, and $20 for miscellaneous items.
-The Court considered a claim for savings alone was unreasonable, but decided that each party did have a need for a contingency fund.
+The wife sought to maintain a lifestyle of a similar level and claimed interim maintenance of $1,000 per week.
+This included the sum of $100 for savings and $20 for miscellaneous items.
+The Court considered a claim for savings alone was unreasonable but decided that each party did require a contingency fund.
 The Judge considered $15 per week for savings, and $50 per week for contingencies was appropriate.
 The wife also claimed $507 per week for legal fees as an expense, which the Court reduced to $250.

 Overall, the wife’s expenses in operating the household were assessed at $2,002 per week.
 The wife had an income of $1,520 (including child support), which left her with a weekly deficit of $482.
 The husband had an income of $1,940 and expenses of $2,298, leaving him with a deficit of $358.

 The Court commented that neither party was living a luxurious lifestyle.
 They had both adopted a frugal and responsible approach to their new lifestyles following separation, and the husband had been more generous with voluntary child support than he was legally required to be.